intranda/goobi-workflow-gitbook/en/02_users/03_usecases/01_scanning/01_scanning.md

 !['My tasks' for a scan operator](screen1_en.png)

 This list of tasks contains all the workflow steps that the scan operator is authorised to perform as a member of one or more projects and user groups.
 The symbols in the `Actions` columns indicate the current status of the workflow steps in those rows.
-As described above in [section My tasks](../2/2.md), each user can see immediately which tasks are still open and waiting to be processed and which are already `in progress`, i.e. being processed by that user or another user with the same level of authorisation and qualifications.
+As described above in {% page-ref page="../../02_general/08_tasks/08_tasks.md" %}, each user can see immediately which tasks are still open and waiting to be processed and which are already `in progress`, i.e. being processed by that user or another user with the same level of authorisation and qualifications.
 The symbols in the column `Priority` indicate error messages or priorities.

 From an individual user’s perspective, working with Goobi on a daily basis generally involves selecting a task from the list of those offered and then clicking on the corresponding `Actions` button at the end of the row to view full details of that task.